Kakazheng-coder/EE599-project/README.md

 $ pip install kaggle

-copy the kaggle.json file to the home directory (Downloading kaggle.json: https://github.com/Kaggle/kaggle-api)
+copy the kaggle.json file to the home directory.
+(Downloading kaggle.json: https://github.com/Kaggle/kaggle-api)

 $ kaggle (This shd give an error along with the path(p) to move the kaggle.json in)